exasol/script-languages-container-tool/doc/user_guide/user_guide.rst

 Using your own remote cache
 ---------------------------

-Exaslct caches images locally and remotely.
+``exaslct`` caches images locally and remotely.
 For remote caching exaslct can use a docker registry.
 The default registry is configured to Docker Hub.
 With the command line options ``--repository-name`` you can configure your own docker registry as cache.
 The ``--repository-name``